jsdrever/project-pain/README.md

 run the logic in the back end
 then connect it.

-half the page for stock half for crypto make a wire frame decide on a front end frame work to see whats offered to us css will need specific design aspects if we want to override it.
+half the page for stock / half for crypto

 draw out a few concepts and then pick a framework

-todo materialize cards, look up fetch renders; filters array with then function by variable list min-max/date. then a query selector gets a specific div. generate card in a div min/max etc. read more materialize. check scopes.
+todo materialize cards, look up fetch renders; filters array with then function by variable list min-max/date. then a query selector gets a specific div. generate card in a div min/max etc.